srinju/web-analytics-project/README.md

 13. Make the monitoring data in the page after the first page view.
 14. create a api route for the get pageview and get visits
 15. fetch the visits and page view
+16. Make a settings page , when the user clicks on the generate api key , it generates an api ket and block of code to add to their codebase so that they can send request to our custom events api endpoint.
+17. Create a route for generating a new api key .